Eurovision Young Musicians 2016: Format

 Each of the eleven participants performed a piece of up to six minutes in length, which was judged by a five-person professional jury.
 Each of the jurors commented on the performances after each participant had finished their piece, adding to the interaction during the show.
 After all of the performances, the jury then awarded points to each participant, with the total scores being used to decide the winner.
 Prizes were awarded to the first, second, and third placed participants.
 WDR Symphony Orchestra Cologne, conducted by Clemens Schuldt, accompanied each of the eleven the participating musicians during their performances.

 Presenters

-Daniel Hope and Tamina Kallert, hosts of the Eurovision Young Musicians 2016.
+Daniel Hope and Tamina Kallert, hosts of Eurovision Young Musicians 2016.

 On 28 April 2016, it was announced by the EBU and host broadcaster WDR that Daniel Hope and Tamina Kallert would be the presenters for the eighteenth edition of the Young Musicians contest.
 Hope is better known as a British classical violinist who is of German descent, won the prize for young British classical performer of the year at the Classic Brit Awards in 2004. and more recently was awarded the 2015 European Cultural Prize for Music, presented at the Dresden Frauenkirche in October 2015.
 Kallert started her career with WDR in 1995 as a journalist and television host for the German broadcaster, and has presented programmes including the German travel show, Wunderschön!.